 Clarity about scientific aims is especially important for the present work, for our investigations will not make much sense or will be misconstrued without a proper understanding of their intended contribution.
 The title of this work is The Foundations of Psychology, yet one will find virtually nothing from modern psychological theories here.
-This paper is not so much about the modern discipline of Psychology as it is about all possible organizations for minds, i.e., psychologies.
-These are the objects of study of what I call rational psychology, which, in analogy with rational mechanics, is the conceptual investigation of psychology by means of the most fit mathematical concepts.2 The disciplines of psychology and artificial intelligence are simply particular sub-disciplines of cognitive science with special interests to pursue.
+This paper is not so much about the modern discipline of Psychology as it is about all possible organizations for minds, i.e. psychologies.
+These are the objects of study of cognitive science, as I see things.
+The disciplines of psychology and artificial intelligence are simply particular sub-disciplines of cognitive science with special interests to pursue.
 I share this last conclusion with the views mentioned above, but the former conclusion, upon which to me the latter is based, seems much less widely held, if others hold it at all.
-To avoid misconstrual of these investigations, the remainder of this introduction sets out the assumed scientific aims of rational psychology, psychology, and artificial intelligence.
+To avoid misconstrual of these investigations, the remainder of this introduction sets out the assumed scientific aims of cognitive science, psychology, and artificial intelligence.

-Rational psychology is the study of all possible minds.
-It may not be possible to set out in advance a definite class containing all possible minds, just as biologists have had to abandon all definitions of "living things" and adopt an accommodating approach to newly discovered life forms.
+Cognitive science is the study of all possible minds.
+It may not be possible to set out in advance a definite class containing all possible minds, just as biologists have had to abandon all definitions of "living things" and adopt an accomodating approach to newly discovered life forms.
 Nevertheless, this paper formulates a definition of what minds are as an initial foundation for their study.
 To jump ahead of ourselves, we view minds as narrowly realized theories, so that minds are not natural objects but theory-relative instead.
 The theories realized as minds are psychologies (not to be confused with the discipline Psychology), ways of viewing the organizations of minds.
 This definition can hardly mean much now, but we do assume some definite range of objects as minds.
-The task of rational psychology is to discover classifications of minds so that each mind can be uniquely characterized in terms of the system of classifications, and so that identically characterized minds are isomorphic in some natural sense.
-In other words, the aim of rational psychology is to characterize the equivalence classes of possible minds.
-Some classifications of minds will involve the sorts of constituents (e.g., beliefs, pains, etc.) from which mental states are constructed.
+The task of cognitive science is to discover classifications of minds so that each mind can be uniquely characterized in terms of the system of classifications, and so that identically characterized minds are isomorphic in some natural sense.
+In other words, the aim of cognitive science is to characterize the equivalence classes of possible minds.
+Some classifications of minds will involve the sorts of constituents (e.g. beliefs, pains, etc.) from which mental states are constructed.
 In addition to internal structural classifications, other classifications involve relations between psychologies and other things.
-In the case of relating one psychology to another, one has classifications involving homomorphism, embeddability, or compatibility, of one psychology being a form of another.
+In the case of relating one psychology to another, one has classifications involving homomorphism, embeddability, or compatability, of one psychology being a form of another.
 For example, if humans typically realize a general psychology ψ , then a psychology ψ' realized by a particular normal human, will be a more detailed version of the general psychology, and so will admit a homomorphism onto ψ .
 In the case of relating psychologies to non-psychological entities, the principal question is whether a particular psychology ψ is realizable in entities of class E. For example, the task of the familiar discipline of Psychology is to find psychologies that can be and typically are realized in human beings.
-One view of the task of artificial intelligence can be phrased as discovering "interesting" (e.g., human-like) psychologies which can be realized in Turing-equivalent machines.
+The task of artificial intelligence is to discover "interesting" (e.g. human-like) psychologies which can be realized in Turing-equivalent machines.